iamvijaydev/muestate/README.md

 ## Understand the utility
 - Check out the extensive examples
-- Check out the Muestate hooks and how to use them is various situations
+- Check out the Muestate hooks and how to use them in various situations
 - Deep dive on how Muestate was derived